 As of March 31, 2013 and December 31, 2012, we held \$325.7 million and \$320.0 million, respectively, in cash and cash equivalents, including \$243.9 million and \$248.7 million, respectively, held in our operations outside of the U.S. Substantially all of our non-U.S. cash and cash equivalents are readily convertible into U.S. dollars or other currencies.
 We typically fund the cash requirements of our operations in the U.S. through intercompany charges for products, license fees and corporate services.
-We currently plan to repatriate undistributed earnings from our foreign operations as necessary, considering the cash needs of our foreign operations and the cash needs of our U.S. operations for dividends, stock repurchases, capital investments, debt repayment and strategic transactions.
+We currently plan to repatriate undistributed earnings from our foreign operations as necessary, considering the cash needs of our foreign operations.
 In all but two jurisdictions, we have not designated our investments as indefinitely reinvested, but rather have these funds available for our operations in the U.S. as needed.
 Our cash and cash equivalents balance at March 31, 2013, includes \$50.0 million in offshore jurisdictions associated with our indefinite reinvestment strategy.
 We do not believe that the indefinite reinvestment of these funds offshore impairs our ability to meet our domestic debt or working capital obligations.
 Any repatriation of non-U.S. earnings requires payment of U.S. taxes in accordance with applicable U.S. tax rules and regulations.
 Accordingly, we have accrued the necessary U.S. taxes related to the funds that are not indefinitely reinvested.